alumet-dev/alumet/app-agent/README.md

 cargo run --bin alumet-local-agent --features local_x86
 ```

-Use `cargo build --bin alumet-local-agent --features local_x86 --target-dir .` to build an executable without running it (it will be created under a "debug" folder).
+Use `cargo build` instead of `cargo run` to build an executable without running it.

-For production, use add the option `--release` (it will be created under a "release" folder).
+For production, use `cargo build --release`.

 ## Relay client agent